michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

    - Name: `vnet-spoke-ai`
    - Region: same as hub
 3. **IP Addresses:**
-   - Address space: `10.1.0.0/16`
+   - Address space: `10.1.0.0/16` — double-check this isn't left on Azure's default suggestion, which can auto-fill as `10.0.0.0/16` and collide with the hub
    - Subnets:
      - `snet-ai-workload` → `10.1.0.0/24`
      - `snet-private-endpoints` → `10.1.1.0/24`
 4. **Review + create** → **Create**

 📸 **Screenshot to capture:** Spoke VNet overview showing both subnets.
-Save as `screenshots/phase-02/02-spoke-vnet-created.png`.

 ### Section 3: Peer the Hub and Spoke